Oskar-Norberg/RNGOAirForce/README.md

 ## Troubleshooting
+To compile the Build version of the game, generate a solution and build the "RNGOEngine_RuntimeBuild" The other are either from libraries or other engine units which will be pulled in as you compile the head.
+Same goes for the Editor (RNGOEngine_Editor) and Runtime (RNGOEngine_Core)

-If the program crashes on startup, your IDE or wherever you are launching the project from probably doesn't have the current working directory set to where the executable is.
-Either set your execution/working directory to the executable, or manually copy the CONTENTS (not the folder itself) to your working directory.
+If the program crashes on startup, it's most likely due to your IDE's current working directory not being set to the same path as the executeable.
+This means the executeable doesn't know where to look for its assets.
+Either change your exeuction path/working directory to the same as the executeable, or simply launch it from the file-explorer.